5.3 Complex numerical data type

 Imaginary literals are written in mathematical notation using a

-numeral followed by the suffix i
+numeral followed by the suffix i.
+For example, the following

 example constructs a complex number \(2 - 1.3i\) and assigns it to

-the variable z
+the variable z.

 complex z = 2 - 1.3i;